Want Consistent Self-Care? You Need to Balance Two Things

 Shame.

-If you don’t fundamentally believe that you matter and that you are worthy of exquisite care, then self-care is going to be difficult to sustain.
+If you don’t fundamentally believe that you matter and that you are worthy of exquisite care?
+Then self-care is going to be difficult to sustain.

-We also live in an ableist society that devalues and pities atypical bodies and brains.
 So it’s easy to internalise the idea that needing help, care and assistance are somehow shameful and inferior.

 Unpacking ideas about what types of bodies are deemed worthy and why; plus learning to love and accept yourself and your needs will help you sustain the effort required for consistent self-care.